Literacy Initiatives

 Read for the Record

-When the next Read for the Record happens, we will send out an email to those centers and child cares we contract with so they can sign up to participate.
+When it’s time for Read for the Record, we send out an email to the child care centers we contract with so they can sign up to participate.
 From there, we take care of ordering the book and even coordinate providing a volunteer to read to your classroom if you so choose.

 Interested in Volunteering?